 Stick with natural & logical consequences

-Of course, there are going to be hurtful choices children make that are quite significant and we need to intervene with a consequence.
-Please know your consequence can still take place in collaboration with the reflection questions below.
-Furthermore, when adopting a positive parenting approach, it’s most effective to strive for natural consequences over arbitrary ones.
+When adopting a positive parenting approach, it’s most effective to strive for natural and logical consequences over arbitrary ones.
 Let’s pretend your child purposefully breaks her brother’s new toy.
 We have a few different options:

 Natural consequences have the most direct link between behavior and outcome.
 Furthermore, they help kids to learn “real world” problem-solving and coping skills.
-Mom and dad won’t always be there to impose a punishment, but that doesn’t mean our actions don’t come with consequences at every age!
+As caregivers, we won’t always be there to impose a punishment, but that doesn’t mean our actions don’t come with consequences at every age!